johangenis/CarND-Behavioral-Cloning-P3/writeup_template.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md
+* run1.mp4 showing the car completing Track 1
+* run2.mp4 showing the car completing Track 2

 #### 2. Submission includes functional code
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around both tracks by executing
 ```sh
 python drive.py model.h5
 ```